André Watson

 André Jacobus Watson (born 24 April 1958) is a South African former rugby union referee.
 He officiated a record number of finals in the Rugby World Cup (two), the Currie Cup (seven) and Super Rugby (five).

 Biography

-Watson was born in Germiston, Transvaal and attended school at Maria van Riebeeck Primary and Goudrif High School.
+Watson was born in Germiston, Transvaal, and attended school at Maria van Riebeeck Primary and Goudrif High School.
 He later attended Stellenbosch University and the University of the Witwatersrand before working as an engineer.

 Playing career

 As a youth Watson played representative rugby for Transvaal Schools XV.
 While studying at university he played for Stellenbosch University and the University of the Witwatersrand.

 Refereeing career

 He took up refereeing in 1987, becoming a full-time referee in 1995.

 Provincial rugby

 During his career he refereed 100 Currie Cup matches including seven cup finals which, as of 2010, is the most by a referee.

 Watson refereed five Super Rugby finals which is, as of 2011, a record.

+He refereed his last super rugby game in 2004 which was the final, and asked Mark Bartholomeusz for his jersey.